JoeHughes9877/Pygn/README.md

 # Pygn

-Basic behaviour can be seen, although is still needs improvement.

 Pygn is my C++ implementation of the Boids algorithm using Raylib.
 It’s a simple, visual way to explore how groups of Pigons "boids" move and interact.